 Specific information consists of the dye penetrant formulation, which standard test method was performed, and evidence of the dye penetration to the opposite side of the seal via a defined channel.

 Expert Leak and Dye Penetration Package Testing

-In addition to ASTM leak and dye penetration testing, Keystone has a full scope of expertise including drop, cold chain, and accelerated aging.
+In addition to ASTM leak penetration and dye penetration validation testing, Keystone has a full scope of expertise including drop, cold chain, and accelerated aging.
 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.